 Enter the following values into those cells; you’ll soon see why.

 Next, add a new macro into the worksheet module, using the worksheet change event.

 The comments provide information about each line of code.
 The macro is:

-The Set Cell and Change Cell must both be the names of named ranges
+The Set Cell and Change Cell must both be the names of the named ranges we created earlier.

-If we want the Goal Seek to change a different variable, we adjust the Change Cell (Cell I8) to the named range for the variable.
+If we want the Goal Seek to change a different variable for calculating the profit, we adjust the Change Cell (Cell I8) to the named range for the variable.

 But, if you're still struggling you should: